 13. There’s lot of different transportation in the parks.

-We are just scratching the surface, but these are few key things you need to know before you start planning your Walt Disney World Vacation!
+We are just scratching the surface here, but these are some of the key things you need to know before you start planning your Walt Disney World Vacation!

 If you have not planned your Disney dates yet, be sure to check out our crowd calendar to see when Disney has lower attendance.
 Low attendance days will also help you avoid lines – you can check out all our other tips to avoid long lines at Disney here!